rhwlo/extended_pasteboard/README.md

 ### `xpb copy`: writing to a pasteboard

-Write from stdin, specifying the type of data (as with `pbcopy`):

-Write plain text to the 'general' pasteboard:
+Write plain text to the 'general' pasteboard from stdin:
 ```
 % echo 'hello, world!' | xpb copy
 ```